-Colouring photos is very tricky to master, its best avoid those colours that show garish hues and that are super saturated.
-Flat colours on skin and clothes can look very odd so its best avoid these too.
+Colouring photos is a very tricky skill to master, its best avoid those colours that show garish hues and that are supersaturated.
+Flat colours on skin and clothes can look very odd so it is best to avoid these too.

 Care must be taken when replacing the background without due cause to do so.
 If the skills are there to repair the background then its best do so without needlessly replacing it with a quick fix.
 If the background has to be replaced then try to replace it with an exact, recreated one, with both matching grain and texture.